vancleve/BIO770-DWVR/README.md

 Books
 -----

-The following are some popular books on R. PDFs are available on the [Canvas website](https://uk.instructure.com/courses/1843807/modules) under "Modules: References".
+The following are some popular books on R. PDFs are available for "check out" on the [Canvas website](https://uk.instructure.com/courses/1843807/modules) under "Modules: References".

 -   Crawley, Michael J..
 2005.
 Statistics: An Introduction using R. Wiley
 -   Dalgaard, Peter.
 2008.
 Introductory Statistics with R. Springer